site of Barnegat Lighthouse on the northern tip of Long Beach

-The Interpretive Center will be open WEEKENDS in April and May from 10am to 4pm.
-After Memorial Day it will be open daily.
+The Interpretive Center will be open WEEKENDS until the end of October from 10am to 4pm.

 The “Story of Barnegat Lighthouse” is showcased in the newly renovated Interpretive Center at Barnegat Lighthouse State Park, which is adjacent to the lighthouse.
 The Interpretive Center depicts the history of Barnegat Lighthouse from shipwreck, to first class seacoast light.